Forests for Local Economic Development -FLED project

 4. Innovation: How are you innovating or using unique approaches to solve the problem?

 FLED Project put poor farmers from rural areas at the heart of its design and implementation, promoting participation, non-discrimination, openness and transparency, as well as responsibility and accountability.
-The main feature of Forest management is collaborative processes and people’s participation.
-This is to ensure that women’s and men’s concerns and experiences play an integral role in the planning, implementation and monitoring of project activities and processes in general.
-It tackled and supported solving issues of forest and pasture rehabilitation, insecure user rights, overgrazing and and poor management and environment consequences of forest areas through clarifying roles and responsibilities of local actors.
+This project used Humans Rights Based Approach.
+It introduced new technologies in training and management such as GPS and GIS.
+It Introduced Renewable Energy, Biomass and silvicultural interventions in forestry.
+It tackled issues of forest rehabilitation, insecure user rights, overgrazing and and poor management and environment consequences of forest areas through clarifying roles and responsibilities of local actors.
+For the first time rural farmers, local government and central government worked together to provide solutions.

 5. Collaboration: How does your initiative seek to bring key players together to preserve biodiversity?